marprin/nodejs-boilerplate/README.md

 * To run the application for development purposes

-    `node app` or `npm start`
+    `node app` or `npm start` or `nodemon`

-    This will start the application on `127.0.0.1:8200` or please check your .env file
+    This will start the application on `127.0.0.1:8219` or please check your .env file

+    The `Nodemon` will automatically restart the server, so you don't need to restart the server manually.

+### Run Test
+Running a test is easy.
+1. Set your .env variable of `DB_NAME` same as `DB_TESTING_NAME`

+    because the server will get the data from `DB_NAME` while the test case will insert to `DB_TESTING_NAME` and will cause your test case FAILED

+2. Make sure you already run development server and the next step is
+3. Run `npm test`

 ### To run on production environment